 The client isn’t always right.
 While customer service is important, it may also mean that you’re going to have to tell your customers they’re wrong sometimes.
 As an expert in YOUR industry, you must show them what they need and why they need it.
 This is critical if you want your client to see the best results, plus, it’s likely they’ll blame you if it doesn’t work out.

 Remember, your entire business goal should be to serve your clients in the best way possible, and that won’t work if you don’t provide the service that they actually need.

 Reason #3: You are focused on “all the things” instead of what really matters

 You can’t be everything to everyone.
-In order to succeed with your ideal client, you’re going to have to niche yourself and your business down to provide the best results.
+In order to succeed with your ideal client, you’re going to have to niche yourself and your small business down to provide the best results.
+There are many mom-owned businesses that provide valuable services to clients.
+There aren’t many, though, that do exactly what you’re passionate about.
 It’s a good idea to find your best product or service and focus solely on giving that to your potential clients.

 One of the biggest fears that entrepreneurs have when they’re choosing a niche or cutting their business down to fit into a niche is that they won’t be able to reach everyone.
 This may seem like bad marketing, but it’s actually a good thing.

 You can’t sell fishing lures to someone looking for a makeup palette.

 The chances are that your competitors know exactly what their customers need and are showing them the true value of what they provide.
 Make sure that your products and services match the needs of the people you are selling to.
 If they’re not, adjust them so that they are.

 Your services or products are valuable in their own right.
 You, as an expert in your space, are even more valuable to your customers.
 But, do they know that you’re the expert?